learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/modules.md

 `lookup`{.label .function} works like the `Data.List` `lookup`, only it operates on maps.
 It returns `Just something` if it finds something for the key and `Nothing` if it doesn't.

-`member`{.label .function} is a predicate takes a key and a map and reports whether the key is in the map or not.
+`member`{.label .function} is a predicate that takes a key and a map and reports whether the key is in the map or not.

 ```{.haskell:ghci}
 ghci> Map.member 3 $ Map.fromList [(3,6),(4,3),(6,9)]